BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 models that generate SMS Artificially Inflated Traffic (AIT) risk predictions based on patterns in data.
 SMS Protect does not guarantee the accuracy of such predictions or complete protection from AIT.

+**29.14.** The third-party provider fees specified on the AWS End User Messaging pricing page (e.g., Meta message fees) may be changed by the third party that charges those fees.
+AWS will provide notice of increases to these fees as soon as reasonably practicable after it receives notice of the increase from the relevant third-party provider.

+**29.15.** AWS uses third party service providers to deliver your RCS messages.
+These third-party service providers, in turn, use Google’s RCS for Business platform in delivering RCS messages.
+Accordingly, your use of the RCS messaging channel in AWS End User Messaging is subject to the [Google RCS for Business Terms of Service](https://developers.google.com/business- communications/rcs-business-messaging/terms-and-policies/tos) (“Google RCS Terms”).
+The Google RCS Terms contain important information about use of Google RCS for Business, including how Google may use your RCS message content to improve its services, your indemnity obligations to Google relating to use of Google RCS for Business, and Google’s Acceptable Use Policy.
+By using the RCS messaging channel in AWS End User Messaging, you agree that you will comply with the Google RCS Terms and that you are solely responsible for the content you or your End Users send when using AWS End User Messaging to send RCS messages.
+We may change, discontinue, or deprecate support for the RCS messaging channel at any time.
+We will provide you with as much prior notice of any deprecation or discontinuation of support for the RCS messaging channel as practicable under the circumstances.

 ## 30\.
 AWS Lambda